1. What’s your story? Where are you from?

 In some of previous, and also in current artworks I’m inspirited by Balkan folk art culture and fairy tales, sci-fi of ’70s and ’80s, cartoons or even sometimes paganism, etc… it depends on the series.

 3. What is your favourite medium and why?

-Currently its colored pencil and graphite on paper, because it gives me the possibility to create exactly what I want, and visual part of my art always follows the idea.
+Currently, its colored pencil and graphite on paper, because it gives me the possibility to create exactly what I want, and the visual part of my art always follows the idea.

-Now colored pencil and graphite on paper are a perfect match for what I am currently developing.
+Now colored pencils and graphite on paper are a perfect match for what I am currently developing.
 I am sure it will change after some period of time.
-In printmaking I’ve been invested in silkscreen making for the last four of even five years, and now I’m thinking a lot about linocut prints, and I already did some small size linocuts and it’s fresh to me now.
-I am excited to be working on linocuts after so many years, it’s requires a totally different point of view and way of thinking.
+In printmaking, I’ve been invested in silkscreen making for the last four or even five years, and now I’m thinking a lot about linocut prints, and I already did some small size linocuts and it’s fresh to me now.
+I am excited to be working on linocuts after so many years, it requires a totally different point of view and way of thinking.
 In art they’re so many things that you can choose, it’s truly wonderful, and I am excited to always try something new for myself and to learn from that.

 4. What is your artistic process like?

-First I come up with an idea (I either type it down on my iphone or make a small sketch on paper) and make some kind of draft which usually sits on my desk for some time.
-Then I filter through these sketches and decide which ones will give me a good base to start working on an actual artwork.
+First I come up with an idea (I either type it down on my iPhone or make a small sketch on paper) and make some kind of draft which usually sits on my desk for some time.
+Then I filter through these sketches and decide which ones will give me a good base to start working on the actual artwork.